-A literary and art magazine, Point of View, is printed each year in the spring.
+A literary and art magazine, Point of View, is generally printed each year in the spring.
 Material for publication is accepted in both the fall and spring semesters.
-Students interested in helping or in submitting materials should contact Dr. Elizabeth Hull, Liberal Arts Division, F334b, or Mr. William Foust, Fine Arts and Design Division, C223.
+Students interested in helping or in submitting materials should contact Dr. Elizabeth Hull, Communications, Humanities and Fine Arts Division, F334b.